Phileosopher/commonplace/mgmt-church-worship.md

 - It can be long or short, but it *will* be [controversial](people-conflicts-christian-why.md), no matter what ([Matthew 10:34-36](https://biblehub.com/matthew/10.htm)).
 - Generally, the more details, the more controversial, but the more likelihood you'll find like-minded believers joining your church (if any).

+You can draw from a wide variety of creeds and catechisms for inspiration.

+## Rituals and sacraments

 The [sacraments and rituals](mgmt-church-worship-rituals.md) directly flow from the creeds and catechisms you choose to adopt.

-You can draw from a wide variety of creeds and catechisms for inspiration.

 ## Implicit meaning